Insect scale: Lepidoptera

 Morphologically, scales are macrotrichia, and thus homologous with the large hairs (and scales) that cover the wings of Trichoptera (caddisflies).

 Structure

 Though there is great diversity in scale form, they are structured similarly.
 The body or 'blade' of a typical scale consists of an upper and lower lamina.
 The surface of the lower lamina is smooth whereas the structure of the upper lamina is structured and intricate.
 Scales are attached to the substrate by a stalk or 'pedicel'.
 The scales cling somewhat loosely to the wing and come off easily without harming the insect.

 Colour

+While the hair-like scales on a ringlet are brown or gray, they can take on an iridescent sheen by diffraction when light hit them at the right angle.
+This phenomena can also be seen in bird wings and other thin structures.

 The colouration of butterfly wings is created by the scales which are pigmented with melanins that give them blacks and browns, but blues, greens, reds and iridescence are usually created not by pigments but the microstructure of the scales.
 This structural coloration is the result of coherent scattering of light by the photonic crystal nature of the scales.